Ziyadelbanna/Pac-man/README.md

 # Pac-man

 >_Maze survival game with score, timer and other controls.
-The aim is to reach the yellow door which will_
+The aim is to reach the yellow door which will help Pacman get outside the maze_

 _Starting window_